AdobeXD/plugin-samples/tutorials/how-to-integrate-with-OAuth/index.md

 ### 7. Open the default browser with the URL pointing to your server

-To open the machine's default browser from an XD plugin, we can use UXP's `Shell` module:
+To open the machine's default browser from an XD plugin, we can use UXP's `shell` module:

 ```js
 require("uxp").shell.openExternal(`${publicUrl}/login?requestId=${rid}`)